AI4Finance-Foundation/FinRL/tutorials/Awesome_RL4Finance.md

 [2] [Deep Reinforcement Learning for Trading—A Critical Survey](https://www.mdpi.com/2306-5729/6/11/119).
 Adrian Millea, 2021.

 [3] [Modern Perspectives on Reinforcement Learning in Finance](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3449401) Kolm, Petter N. and Ritter, Gordon.
 The Journal of Machine Learning in Finance, Vol. 1, No. 1, 2020.

+## Courses

+[Coursera] [Overview of Advanced Methods of Reinforcement Learning in Finance](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance).
+By Igor Halperin, at NYU.

 **Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute.**